Work visa requirements to run a business from the UK

 • UK Expansion visa

-These visas are dedicated to people (generally regardless of citizenship) who wish to come to the UK for the purposes of setting up a business or working in a highly skilled environment.
+These visas are dedicated to individuals (regardless of citizenship) who wish to come to the UK to set up a business or work in a highly skilled environment.
 As such, they require you to demonstrate that you have a groundbreaking business idea, are an industry leader, or hold a relevant and recent qualification.
-These are the visas that we are going to focus on in this article.

 • How to form a UK company as a non-UK resident